-Does having more moles increase my chance of getting melanoma?
+Does having more moles increase one's chance of getting melanoma?

 Yes.
-The total number of irregular moles on your body is one of the strongest indicators for the risk of developing a malignant melanoma.
+The total number of irregular moles on one's body is one of the strongest indicators for the risk of developing a malignant melanoma.
 There is also a direct relationship between the number of innocent moles on the skin and the chance of developing an abnormal or changing mole.
-The more moles you have, the greater the risk of developing atypical moles and potentially melanoma.
+The more moles a person has, the greater the risk of developing atypical moles and potentially melanoma.

 Do moles ever disappear spontaneously?

 Yes.
 In rare cases, some moles may lighten or completely disappear later in life.
 In some cases, this is the result of the body's immune system attacking the mole and causing it to regress.
 One example of this is a "halo nevus."
 The presence of this phenomenon does not necessarily signal the presence of cancer.
 The nevus involved needs to be evaluated on its own merits, exclusive of the presence of the halo.

 Is it dangerous if my mole is getting bigger?
 Should I remove all of my moles?